bm2-lab/CausCell/README.md

 ## Introduction
 This repository hosts the official implementation of CausCell, a method that can disentangle single-cell data into various concept based on pre-defined causal structure between underlying concepts.
 Additionally, CausCell can be used for counterfactual generation in single-cell data, while the counterfactual generated cells are consistent with the causal structure in realistic cases.

+## Installation
+Our experiments were conducted on python=3.9.7 and our CUDA version is 11.4.

 ## Example data
 We have made available the code necessary to generate example data, serving as a practical illustration for training and testing the CausCell model.
 ```python